 Why Are You Bringing This Up?

-As you spend more time on social media you will be approached by services that claim they can help you get 50,000 followers and those people are usually scam artists.
+As you spend more time on social media you will be approached by people that claim they can help you get 50,000 followers or more and those people are usually scam artists.
 Most of these so-called followers are bots, and they’re against the TOS (Terms of Service) of almost all social media sites.
 Keep in mind there are services which are legitimate and can actually help boost your social media following using various methods like; advertising, cross promotional groups, and even with content creation.
 However, legitimate services don’t guarantee a specific amount of followers or any specific amount of engagement.
 They also don’t endanger your account with pointless shenanigans.

 Now On To The Good Stuff: